Siri Hustvedt: Career

+Themes

 Hustvedt is a scholar and intellectual who engages with fundamental questions of contemporary ethics and epistemology.
 In her visits to European and German universities, she has given readings from her works and contributed to the interdisciplinary dialogue between the humanities and the sciences, notably in a keynote lecture and panel discussion on the relationship between the life sciences and literature at the 2012 annual conference of the German Association for American Studies in Mainz.
 In 2013, she delivered the opening keynote address at an international conference on Søren Kierkegaard in Copenhagen on the occasion of his 200th birthday.

 Hustvedt has published essays and papers in academic journals, including Contemporary Psychoanalysis, Seizure: European Journal of Epilepsy, Neuropsychoanalysis, and Clinical Neurophysiology.
 Her collection of essays Living, Thinking, Looking demonstrates her intellectual range across several disciplines.
 In 2012, she received the International Gabarron Prize for Thought and Humanities.
 The Blazing World was long-listed for the Booker Prize, and she received an honorary doctorate from the University of Oslo.

 Her works pose questions about the nature of identity, selfhood and perception.
 In The Shaking Woman or A History of My Nerves, an account of her seizure disorder, Hustvedt states her need to view her symptom not "through a single-window" but "from all angles."
 These multiple perspectives do not resolve themselves into a single view but rather create an atmosphere of ambiguity and flux.
 Hustvedt presents the reader with characters whose minds are inseparable from their bodies and their environments and whose sense of self is situated on the threshold between the conscious and unconscious.
 Her characters often suffer traumatic events that disrupt the rhythms of their lives and lead to disorientation and a discontinuity of their identities.
 Hustvedt's concern with embodied identity manifests itself in her investigation of gender roles and interpersonal relations.
 Both her fiction and nonfiction highlight the dynamics of the gaze and questions of ethics in art.